Hurrian language: Other moods

+negative: -itfaen^{1}; "may they not..."

 ^{1} In the optative forms of the third person, the /n/ ending is present in the Mari/Hattuša dialect when the following word begins with a consonant.

 The so-called final form, which is needed to express a purpose ("in order to"), has different endings.
 In the singular, the suffixes -ae, -ai, -ilae and -ilai are found, which after /l/ and /r/ become -lae/-lai and -rae/rai respectively.
 In the plural the same endings are used, although sometimes the plural suffix -ša is found as well, but this is not always the case.